Execution in Nevada to use powerful opioid fentanyl

 "You got something that's killing hundreds of people a day across the United States, and you got prisons who can't get death penalty drugs, so they're turning to the drug that's killing hundreds of people across the United States.
 This sounds like an article from the Onion," a news satire site, Bloom said.

-On the other hand, Nevada's decision didn't seem to shock Dr. Ed Boyer, a medical toxicologist who also teaches at Harvard Medical School.
+On the other hand, Nevada's decision didn't seem to shock Dr. Edward W. Boyer, a medical toxicologist who also teaches at Harvard Medical School.

 "Fentanyl itself is lethal.
 If you haven't heard about fentanyl-laced heroin and its impact on death rates in opioid users over the past several months, you might have been living under a rock," Boyer said.